Apply for or renew a Blue Badge

 If your organisation has a logo, this can be printed on the Blue Badge, however this is optional.

-If you are applying under section B of the application form, you must include a suitable certificate, letter of award or statement of entitlement.
+If you are applying under section B of the application form, you must include the statement of entitlement, letter of award or certificate.

-If you are applying under section C of the application form, you must give supporting medical evidence.
+If you are applying under section C of the application form, will help your application if you give medical evidence.

 Do not send cash through the post.